k0rfagen/pet_site/README.txt

 MacOS/Linux:
 python3 manage.py runserver

-If u see error that that porn is already used:
+If u see error that that port is already used:
 'Error: That port is already in use.' add localhost:<any other port that u dont use> to command